Genomic resources and repositories

 url: https://grr.iossifovlab.com

-If you replace .grr_definition.yaml with the next example, GAIn will resolve resources from your local directory-based GRR (created in “Getting Started in GRR”).
+If .grr_definition.yaml contains the next example, GAIn will resolve resources from your local directory-based GRR, such as one created in “Getting Started in GRR”.
 This overrides the default behavior, so the public IossifovLab GRR will no longer be used unless you add it explicitly.

 id: development